Ear

 Membrane Retraction

-Our ENT surgeon in Coimbatore provides various treatments and surgeries for conditions that stop you from hearing clearly and vibrantly.
+Our ENT Surgeon in Coimbatore provides various treatments and surgeries for conditions that stop you from hearing clearly and vibrantly.
 These include-

 • Otitis media (ear infection)